 An intensive and extended learning experience in simplicity, cooperation, and sustainable food production.
-In the first year of our farmer training program, we plan to accept 3 participants.
+Each year, we accept up to 4 participants.

 Location: Yellow Springs, OH.
 Duration: April to October.
 Time: Full-Time.